WORKING GROUP I – STIMULATING ENTREPRENEURSHIP

 Visiting Fellow, Finnish Institute of International Affairs (Helsinki), and Non-resident Fellow, Atlantic Council (Washington)

-Executive Director Global Zero, 2017 North American Young Leader
+CEO of Global Zero and 2017 North American Young Leader

 Journalist and Lead Rapporteur